 Did you know these facts?

-- Gift giving is not traditionally a part of the Hanukkah holiday.
+- Gift-giving is not traditionally a part of the Hanukkah holiday.

 - Playing dreidel is a gambling game popular during the Hanukkah holiday.

-- Fried foods are traditional during the holiday, representing the oil used to light the lamps
+- Fried foods are traditional during the holiday, representing the oil used to light the lamps.

-HOW TO OBSERVE
+HOW TO OBSERVE #Chanukah

+Share your Chanukah traditions with others.
 See Use #Chanukah to post on social media.

 During the time of Alexander the Great, Jewish culture began to blend with the Greek culture.
 Jews who accepted Greek culture at the expense of their religion became known as Hellenists.
 Alexander and the Jews had a mostly peaceful relationship; the Jews were loyal to his rule, and Alexander didn’t destroy and abuse them.

-In order to rededicate the Temple, oil was needed for the menorah, but there was only enough undefiled oil to last one night.
-It miraculously lasted eight days.
+A rebel force of Jews formed around the year 166 BCE.
+They revolted against Antiochus’ government and took back the Temple.
+So that they could rededicate the Temple, oil was needed for the menorah.
+But there was only enough undefiled oil to last one night.
+Miraculously, it lasted eight days.
 Hanukkah is the eight-day Festival of Lights commemorating this miracle of the oil.

 12 December 2026, at sundown

-Sun, 02 December 2018 at sundown
+1 December 2027, at sundown

-Sun, 22 December 2019 at sundown
+20 December 2028, at sundown

-Thu, 10 December 2020 at sundown
+9 December 2029, at sundown

-Sun, 18 December 2022 at sundown
+20 December 2030, at sundown